intel-iot-devkit/joule-code-samples/thermostat-cpp/lesson_1/README.md

 #### Troubleshooting

-Running the program should show the string `Hello from Intel on Grosse Tete!` on the console.
+Running the program should show the string `Hello from Intel on Joule!` on the console.

 If you get an error similar to `cout not declared in this scope` while compiling, be sure you properly included `iostream` as well as added the `using namespace std` and attempt to compile the program again.